 We are aware of the possible concern that smaller companies may bear a disproportionately greater cost under the final rules than larger companies.
 We do not believe this is likely for several reasons, however.
 First, we believe that the relative likelihood that any particular employee will blow the whistle on a possible violation should not significantly vary between smaller and larger companies, and thus we believe that the incidence of whistleblowing and the resulting costs borne by companies should be relatively consistent on a per-employee basis irrespective of a company's size.
-Second, because the final rules do not dictate the structure of effective compliance processes for internal reporting by employees under Rule 21F-4(c)(iii), including allowing companies to utilize upward reporting practices, we believe that companies of all sizes should be able to design cost-effective processes that meet their particular needs based on company size and structure.
+Second, because the final rules do not dictate the structure of effective compliance processes for internal reporting by employees under Rule 21F-4(c)(iii), including allowing companies to utilize upward reporting practices, we believe that companies of all sizes should be able to design costeffective processes that meet their particular needs based on company size and structure.
 Overall, we do not believe these effects will result in undue burdens on competition.

-V. Regulatory Flexibility Act Certification In our proposing release, we certified that a regulatory flexibility analysis is not required because the persons that would be subject to the rules--individuals--are not "small entities" for purposes of the Regulatory Flexibility Act and the rules therefore would not have a significant economic impact on a substantial number of small entities.
-One commenter disagreed with this conclusion, contending that our proposal not to require mandatory internal reporting will cause small businesses to experience significant costs and disruptions. n468 Notwithstanding the possibility of such indirect impacts, we disagree with the comment's conclusion that this means a [\34363] Regulatory Flexibility Act analysis is required.
-These rules do not directly affect or impose responsibilities on small entities. n469 n468 See letter from Association for Corporate Counsel.
+V. Regulatory Flexibility Act Certification

+In our proposing release, we certified that a regulatory flexibility analysis is not required because the persons that would be subject to the rulesindividuals-are not "small entities" for purposes of the Regulatory Flexibility Act and the rules therefore would not have a significant economic impact on a substantial number of small entities.
+One commenter disagreed with this conclusion, contending that our proposal not to require mandatory internal reporting will cause small businesses to experience significant costs and disruptions.468 Notwithstanding the possibility of such indirect impacts, we disagree with the comment's conclusion that this means a balance, we believe that, from a law-enforcement perspective, overall efficiency is better promoted by allowing whistleblowers to make this assessment on a case-by-case basis.